jasonso-01/E-Commerce-Fraudulent-Transaction-Prediction/README.md

 ### Interpretation

-- **Accuracy:** The model achieved an accuracy of approximately 95.24%, which indicates that it correctly identified fraudulent transactions 95.24% of the time.
+The model achieved an accuracy of approximately 95.24%, which indicates that it correctly identified fraudulent transactions 95.24% of the time.

 ## Model Evaluation - Random Forest